Libr-AI/OpenFactVerification/README.md

 3. Configure api keys

 You can choose to export essential api key to the environment, or configure it in `factcheck/config/secret_dict.py`.
+To stop tracking your own API keys, please use `git update-index --skip-worktree factcheck/config/secret_dict.py` .

 - Example: Export essential api key to the environment
 ```bash